- What's On?

 Sheffield Hallam University’s Accommodation Services are a good place to start!

-The Accommodation Service has a list of properties owned by private landlords who have registered with Sheffield Hallam University.
-They offer free advice and guidance on all aspects of house hunting and have a good knowledge of the local area and the types of properties that might suit you.
+The Accommodation Service also offer free advice and guidance on all aspects of house hunting and have a good knowledge of the local area and the types of properties that might suit you.

 • You need to be clear what you are signing